 Since Vermeer was once consulted as an expert in matters of Italian artworks, he must have been familiar with this type of painting through Italian pictures and prints which widely circulated throughout Europe and were collected on the Dutch art market.

 Conservator and Vermeer expert Jørgen Wadum has suggested that the few works of Vermeer in which the light enters from the right "may have been created to fit a collector's 'gallery' and how the light fell in that room.
-Is it conceivable that Van Ruijven (Vermeer's patron) acquired paintings from his favorite artist with this in mind, equal to the manner with which the artist Jacob van Campen, working under the supervision of Constantijn Huygens, perceived the Oranjezaal outside The Hague?
-For this interior it was stated that within certain paintings the light should be painted entering from the left and in others from the 'wrong side' (the right).
+Is it conceivable that Pieter van Ruijven (Vermeer's patron) acquired paintings from his favorite artist with this in mind, equal to the manner with which the artist Jacob van Campen, working under the supervision of Constantijn Huygens, perceived the Oranjezaal outside The Hague?
+For this interior, it was stated that within certain paintings the light should be painted entering from the left and in others from the 'wrong side' (the right).
 This was done in order to complete for the spectator the illusion of natural light and painted light following the same laws of nature."

-Vermeer expert Arthur K. Wheelock pointed out the uniqueness of this bizarre composition.
-The girl is placed asymmetrically to the left so much that her arm is cut off.
+Vermeer expert Arthur K. Wheelock Jr. pointed out the uniqueness of this bizarre composition.
+The girl is placed asymmetrically to the left, so much that her arm is cut off.
 The viewer intuitively enters the painting from the right and immediately confronts the guitar player's presence making it impossible to explore the remaining part of the painting aside from the gold-framed landscape.
 The rest of the composition remains dramatically empty.
 Despite the unusual composition, there is no way that the viewer can subtract himself from the arresting beauty of the boldly painted face, jacket, guitar and gown.

-Canvas relining of paintings is normally required every few generations as the fibers of linen weaken.
+Canvas relining of paintings is normally required every few generations because the fibers of linen weaken.
 The Guitar Player represents an exception in 17th-century painting in that it has not been relined and is still attached to its original strainer.
 This gives the picture a freshness and vibrancy often lost when canvasses have been relined by the application of heavy irons and heat.
 The unique state of this painting has sometimes led art historians to find the picture disconcerting.
 The canvas is still fixed to the strainer by wooden pegs, which were less costly than metal nails which in those times had to be produced by hand, one by one.

 Villanesque [2.14 MB], Guillaume Morlaye